 Brew a great cup of tea and invigorate your taste buds with this lemon ginger infused basil tea recipe!
-This tea tastes as good as it smells!
+Here’s how to make basil tea that tastes as good as it smells!

 Basil Tea Recipe

 Basil is a member of the mint family, and basil tea can be served after meals as a digestive aid.
-It smells amazing and has a soothing effect on your stomach, easing digestion and helping with bloating and gas.
-Basil is thought to be stress-relieving and health promoting tonic too.
+A lemon basil tea smells amazing and has a soothing effect on your stomach, easing digestion and helping with bloating and gas.
+Basil is also thought to be stress-relieving and health promoting tonic too.

 - 2 tablespoons of fresh basil, finely chopped